ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-desktop-wallet.md

 :::tip
 The public key of a wallet is much like the address, except it doesn't follow the same format and is not shown by default in the Desktop Wallet.
 You can view your wallet's public key by clicking the key icon next to your wallet's address in the wallet detail page's header.

-The Ark Network will only know your public key once you have sent a transaction.
+The ARK Network will only know your public key once you have sent a transaction.
 :::

 For demonstration purposes, the images below are shown from the perspective of a second wallet, assuming the necessary details to verify the message were provided to the verifying user.